About Elizabeth Lyon

 As a continuing education writing teacher, she saw a need for better instruction on writing, revision, and marketing.
 Her first two books, on marketing nonfiction books and novels, published by Blue Heron Publishing (Hillsboro, Oregon), in 1995 and 1997, were welcomed by writers across the country who had struggled with how to sell their works.

-The next task was to find a publisher willing to acquire and reprint these abandoned books from a former and regional small press.
+The next task was finding a publisher willing to acquire and reprint these abandoned books from a former and regional small press.
 That likelihood seemed challenging, but Bernstein was willing to knock on doors.
-With hope on her sleeve, Elizabeth traveled to New York City in September 2001 to deliver a stack of the two books to her agent.
+With hope on her sleeve, Elizabeth traveled to New York City in September 2001 to deliver a stack of her books to her agent.
 Understanding that they might not find a home, she also delivered a proposal for a new series of writing books on craft and revision.

 Approached by writers wanting to become book editors, Elizabeth began a training program, mentoring a dozen editors.
 Several became associate editors working for her as they continued to learn about book editing.
 She experimented with forming a partnership, with former students who became professional editors, and chose the company name, Editing International.
 After two years, that ended and she returned to being a sole proprietor.